 Biological Risk Assessment Generic Form: Generic template for performing a biological risk assessment from the CDC.

 World Health Organization.
 Laboratory Biosafety Manual: third edition of WHO biosafety manual in several languages.

 The ISAC Biosafety Committee was established in 1997 with the goal of providing guidance to its membership and the scientific community on safety issues related to Cytometry, in particular cell sorting.
-The committee has been active in the creation of biosafety guidelines (1997) and standards (2007) for cell sorting.
-The up-dated Biosafety Guidelines prepared by ISAC Biosafety Committee members are available for download here (PDF format, 739kB).
+The committee has been active in the creation of biosafety guidelines (1997) and standards (2007) for cell sorting and recently updated the Standards in 2014.